-PRIMARY INDUSTRIES PI SERVICE INDUSTRIES SI SOCIAL & COMMUNITY SERVICES S & C MANUFACTURING & TECHNOLOGY M & T CONSTRUCTION & INFRASTRUCTURE C & I CREATIVE INDUSTRIES C
+PRIMARY INDUSTRIES PI SERVICE INDUSTRIES SI SOCIAL &

+COMMUNITY

+SERVICES

+S & C

+MANUFACTURING & TECHNOLOGY M & T

+CONSTRUCTION

+&

+INFRASTRUCTURE

+C & I

 MEDIA STUDIES

-NC EA LEVEL 2 MED 201

 Throughout the year you are going to be exposed to different film types and genres.
-You are going to learn how to decode films, how to critically analyse and interpret the multi layered information embedded within them.
+You are going to learn how to decode music videos and films, how to critically analyse and interpret the multi layered information embedded within them.
+You will have the opportunity to make your own media products, including a commercial and a music video.
 You will analyse how film genre is shaped by and changes with the society in which it is created, and you will analyse the causes and effects of how groups are represented in the media.